Channel Point or Hyannis Inner Harbor Lighthouse

 The Channel Point light is a private navigation aid.

 You can view the Channel Point Lighthouse on any boat that leaves the Hyannis Harbor, including the ferries.
-You can also park a few streets away at a water right of way, then walk over the beach to view the lighthouse.
-From Ocean Street, turn left onto Channel Point Road, then right onto Daisy Bluff Road.
-Park at the beach access on the left, follow the trail to the water and the shore a few hundred yards to the left to see the lighthouse.
-Remember, though, that the lighthouse is a private dwelling, not to be visited closely.
+You can also park a few streets away at a water right of way, then walk back to view the lighthouse.
+From Ocean Street, turn left onto Old Harbor Road.
+Keep to the right at the intersection, then continue to the Town Water access at the intersection of Old Harbor Road and Bay Shore Road.
+Park at the public water access, then walk away from the water and walk immediately right on the residential street (Daisy Bluff) past ten waterfront homes on the right.
+This will bring you to another water access, with no parking.
+Here you can walk to the the water and see the lighthouse a few hundred yards to the left.
+Remember, though, that the lighthouse and shore properties are private dwellings, not to be visited closely.

 All Rights Fully Reserved.